jennyliuwhu/CarConfigurationSystem/README.md

 This is a car configuration system.
-By making your choices, you could view the price of your car.
+By making choices, you could view the price of the car based on your own preferences.

 In this project, I used socket for client-server interaction.
-Besides, I wrote JSP file and relative classes to pass parameters.
+Besides, I wrote JSP files and relative classes to pass parameters.